pavelkrolevets/face_clustering/README.md

 3. Run ```Cluster_faces.py```.
 </br> First, it will sort all off the face images based on the closest distance and save sorted images to ./data/sorted.
 Second, it will cluster images using Kmeans algorithm.
 Number of cluster by default is 30.
 You can change it if you like.

+## Disclaimer
+This work is based on FaceNet achievement.
+You can check FaceNet model and papers [here](https://github.com/davidsandberg/facenet).